 And where we still see this mainly within the food retail business with incentives with a low value, such as vegetable gardens or football cards, this form of collaborations will continue to expand within non-food retail.
 Where the range of rewards and incentives becomes wider and the reward mechanisms more ingenious and more data-driven.
 This gives the end customer more freedom of choice and clarity about what he or she is saving for.
 In short, programs are becoming more individual and personal.
 That is what I call next level Customer Engagement.

-Do you need support with mapping your current engagement ecosystem and to sort out which opportunities are missed out?
-We regularly organize inspiration session about next level customer engagement and the role of collaborative marketing.
+Do you need support with mapping your current engagement ecosystem and to find opportunities that you might be missing out on?
+We regularly organize inspiration sessions about next level customer engagement and the role of collaborative marketing.
 Are you interested?
 Send me a message through LinkedIn and I’ll tell you more about it.